tripleonard/wireguard-cloudformation/README.md

     sudo cat /tmp/wg0-client.conf
     ```

-Caveats
+Caveats:

-* The process leverages Google DNS 8.8.4.4 for name resolution.
+* The automation leverages Google DNS 8.8.4.4 for name resolution, which is not ideal.
+Maybe I will address that in the future to prevent dns leaking.